 Fifty Two, December 2022

-"But in recent years, corresponding to the Bharatiya Janata Party’s dominance of the political landscape, the divide has become more widespread, and more dangerous to ordinary Muslims.
-The topic of Pakistan, always touchy in many Hindu households, has become touchier still.
+"But in recent years, the topic of Pakistan, always touchy in many Hindu households, has become touchier still.
 For the Indian state, Pakistan is, among other things, a permanent enemy, and to be “Pakistani” is an attribute that is used to designate people and communities, almost always Muslims, as outsiders.
 Today, many of the BJP’s supporters have also claimed popular authority to dictate the terms of exile—Go to Pakistan!—to those they consider adversaries."